 If you love coffee and you choose to have one cup or more a day, rather than mindlessly knocking back cup after cup, make it delicious.
-Make time to sit down and truly enjoy it and savour it.
+Please make time to sit down and truly enjoy it and savour it.

-For the collaboration with Extract, the coffees were carefully sourced and roasted, skillfully made by baristas, the time, effort and thought that goes into serving each cup hopefully encouraged individuals to take their time to drink and savour it too.
+For the collaboration with Extract, the coffees were carefully sourced and roasted, skilfully made by baristas, the time, effort and thought that goes into serving each cup hopefully encouraged individuals to take their time to drink and savour it too.'

 When I first started teaching, I ran classes at a community space near my house.
 I would cook up different themed meals at home and serve them after class in the cafe next door.
 It was such a lovely way to spend an evening.
-Yoga and then sitting around a table chatting over delicious, wholesome food.
-This desire to bring new flavours to each event is one that I love and that has stuck around.
+Yoga: then sitting around a table chatting over delicious, wholesome food.
+This desire to bring new flavours to each event is one that I love and stuck around.